 Assistive technology products and services are largely unavailable, inaccessible, unaffordable, inequitable, and inappropriate in the developing world (Lancet, Nov.
 2009).

 Rehabilitation services reach 1-2% of people with disabilities in the developing world (WHO).

-In collaboration with Seattle-based NGOs, the University of Washington is working to advance research and practice in the field of rehabilitation and assistive technology in resource limited environments, particularly within low and middle income countries.
+In collaboration with international partners, the University of Washington is working to advance research and practice in the field of rehabilitation and assistive technology in resource limited environments, particularly within low and middle income countries.

 Awarded Google Impact Challenge grant to implement AT-Info-Map in 10 countries in southern Africa over 3 years (2016-2019) in partnership with SAFOD, AfriNEAD, and Dimagi.

 Keynote from the 2013 Symposium: Chapal Khasnabis--Appropriate Assistive Technology.
 (Note: Captioned version here.)